 When Does My Chapter 7 Bankruptcy Case End?

 If you have assets that are not exempt, you're required to turn those over to the trustee assigned to your case.
 The trustee's job is to gather the nonexempt assets, sell them, and distribute the proceeds to your creditors who filed valid proof of claims.
-If your case is complicated, it can take the trustee months, or in rare cases, even years to track down the property and liquidate it.
+If your case is complicated, it can take the trustee months, or in rare cases, even a year, to track down the property and liquidate it.
+The bankruptcy court strongly frowns on cases remaining open longer than a year.

-The trustee may need your help in gathering the property.
-You have a duty that continues throughout the case to cooperate with the trustee and the court, or you risk the court revoking your discharge.
-Failing to cooperate means that you'll likely experience the worst possible outcome: to lose your nonexempt property and lose almost any benefit that you would gain from the bankruptcy discharge.
+The trustee might need your help gathering the property.
+Failing to cooperate could result in experiencing the worst possible outcome: losing your nonexempt property and almost any benefit you would gain from the bankruptcy discharge.

 The Trustee's Final Report

-Once all assets have been liquidated, and claims paid, the trustee will file a Final Report with the court.
-Unless any party objects to the final report, the court will issue a final decree, and the clerk of the court will close the case.
+Once all assets have been liquidated and claims paid, the trustee will file a Final Report with the court.
+Unless any party objects to the final report, the court will issue a final decree, and the court clerk will close the case.

 Reopening a Closed Chapter 7 Bankruptcy Case

-Even the judge issuing a final decree in the case won't necessarily spell the end.
-Sometimes it's necessary to reopen the case.
-Most often this happens when the trustee, one of the creditors, or the debtor becomes aware of an asset that should have been included when the case was active.
+Even the judge's final decree in the case won't necessarily spell the end.
+Sometimes, it's necessary to reopen the case.
+Most often, this happens when the trustee, one of the creditors, or the debtor becomes aware of an asset that should have been included when the case was active.
 Your duty to cooperate with the trustee will continue if the case is reopened, but the court will not have the power to revoke your discharge more than a year after the case was closed.

 Disability Eligibility Quiz Take our bankruptcy quiz to identify potential issues and learn how to best proceed with your bankruptcy case.